adrianAnyansi/ds1-Auto-ItemTracker/Readme.md

 361F9 unknown

-003C12C0 This seems to be the elapsed time, thank god lol I spent 5 hours looking for this
+003C12C0 This seems to be the elapsed time displayed on the save slot
+I spent 5 hours looking for this
-However its not in the player slot meaning the offset is gonna suck a lot also i bet it doesnt get changed until you exit the game as its part of the save slot therefore it's probably useless
+However not only is it in a different location from regular player data but it also doesn't update until you quit out (i think?)
+Not going to go into further detail with this as it doesnt update on game start anyway

 003C10D4